Social housing or private housing: what differences for the tenant?

 The landlord freely chooses the tenant, but must not make any discrimination

-The tenant must be in one of the following cases:
+The tenant must be in at least 1 of :

 • Vocational training